-Austrian eco-catamaran specialist Silent Yachts has revealed a tri-deck version of its 24 metre flagship Silent 80 series.
+Austrian eco-catamaran specialist Silent Yachts has sold the first three hulls in its 24m tri-deck flagship Silent 80 series.

 The advanced model of the flagship is the builder's "most spacious model to date" and is available with a skylounge on the top deck or a huge 90 square metre fly deck.
 The main point of difference on the tri-deck version is the panoramic air-conditioned saloon on the flybridge.

-Speaking about the new version, Silent Yachts founder and chief executive Michael Köhler said: "We thought we can make another step forward with the new model.
+Speaking about the version, Köhler previously said: "We thought we can make another step forward with the new model.

 "The additional sky lounge is a very convenient space and helps stretch out the period of using the boat.
 The extra space on top extends social areas onboard, while offering new opportunities in terms of layout.”